All the songs listed in the Official

 The rights to material from all quoted contributors remain

 with them.
-Copyright of all included cover art remains with the various record companies.
+Copyright of all included artwork remains with the various record companies.